freeCodeCamp/freeCodeCamp/guide/english/mathematics/all-factors-of-a-number/index.md

 ## Confirm number of factors is correct
 We can quickly confirm that we have identified all positive factors with the following steps:

-1. Take the prime factorization (provided by tree above)
+1. Take the prime factorization (write the number as a product of prime factors) (provided by tree above)

 2<sup>1</sup> * 3<sup>1</sup> * 7*<sup>1</sup>